lcothren/liliaokeawawa-cothren-portfolio/content/publications/index.md

 Conference Papers
 [1C] Cothren, L., Bianchin, G. &amp; Dall’Anese, E..
 (2022).
 Data-Enabled Gradient Flow as Feedback Controller: Regulation of Linear Dynamical Systems to Minimizers of Unknown Functions. <i>Proceedings of The 4th Annual Learning for Dynamics and Control Conference</i>, in <i>Proceedings of Machine Learning Research</i> 168:234-247 Available from https://proceedings.mlr.press/v168/cothren22a.html.
+--- -->
+---
+# Page type is a Widget Page
+type: "widget_page"
+# Homepage is headless, other widget pages are not.
+headless: true
 ---